Steve Bakken: Political career

 In 2016, Bakken entered the Republican nomination race for the District 32 House seat.
 The seat was formerly held by Mark Dosch, who moved to District 30.
-According to Bakken, his top priorities were improvements to education as well as reining in the state’s budget and not relying too heavily on oil revenues.
+According to Bakken, his top priorities were improvements to education as well as reining in the state's budget and not relying too heavily on oil revenues.

 In January 2018, Bakken announced he was running for mayor of Bismarck against the incumbent Mike Seminary.
 He was elected in June 2018 with 57.95 percent of the vote, and took over two weeks later.
 As mayor, Bakken helped change how projects with the water commission were funded, relying less on taxpayers, and called this his greatest achievement in his first year.
-He also was involved in development along the riverfront, and integrating the University of Mary into the city more, with the city purchasing its public health building.
+He also was involved in development along the riverfront, and integrating the University of Mary into the city more, with the use by the university of its public health building.
 In February 2019, state representative Jim Kasper praised Bakken as "sort of a redneck" in a debate on the House floor, which Bakken took "as a badge of honor."
 He opposes refugee resettlement in Bismarck.
 Bakken argued that homeless veterans were more deserving of help than refugees.
 Bakken stated Burleigh County did not receive enough information before their vote on the matter.

 In March 2020, Bakken signed an emergency declaration due to the coronavirus pandemic, allowing the city to access state and federal funding.
 He signed an extension to the emergency declaration on May 14, extending until June 13.

 He was defeated for reelection in 2022 by Mike Schmitz.

+In September 2023, Bakken was appointed to an open position on the Burleigh County Commission.
+At his first meeting as Commissioner, other members of the body selected him as chair.